 Shortly after arriving in Sheba, Ibrahim met with Sheba doctors, who put him on a combined chemotherapy regimen and targeted therapy.
 “At Sheba, I was not only impressed by the advanced medicine and facilities, but also grateful to discover care that prioritized my wellbeing and minimized pain and discomfort, recalls Ibrahim.”

 While the treatment achieved a short remission, cancer soon returned, and Ibrahim took a turn for the worse and the battle with Non-Hodgkin’s Lymphoma continued.
-Determined to help Ibrahim, Dr. Avraham Avigdor, Director of Sheba’s Hematology Institute, recommended cutting-edge CAR T-cell immunotherapy, which involves reprogramming the patient’s own immune T-cells to attack cancerous tissue.
+Determined to help Ibrahim, Dr. Avraham Avigdor, Director of Sheba’s Hematology Institute, recommended cutting-edge CAR T-cell therapy, which involves reprogramming the patient’s own immune T-cells to attack cancerous tissue.

 After starting treatment, something happened that surprised even Sheba’s seasoned clinicians – Ibrahim’s body responded exceptionally well to the advanced therapy, and his cancer had disappeared entirely.